 "The Americas' More Perfect Unions: New Institutional Insights from Comparative Political Theory" Perspectives on Politics (December 2014), 808-828.

 “Simón Bolívar’s Republican Imperialism: Another Ideology of American Revolution" History of Political Thought, (Summer 2012), 280-304.

-"A Conversation with Karl Marx on Why there is no Socialism in the United States" in Richard Ned Lebow, Peer Schouten, and Hidemi Suganami, eds., The Return of the Theorists: Dialogues with Great Thinkers in International Relations (forthcoming, Palgrave Macmillan).
+"A Conversation with Karl Marx on Why there is no Socialism in the United States" in Richard Ned Lebow, Peer Schouten, and Hidemi Suganami, eds., The Return of the Theorists: Dialogues with Great Thinkers in International Relations (London: Palgrave Macmillan 2016), 134-142.

 “Here’s why Obama honored Cuban hero José Martí in Havana” Washington Post Monkey Cage Blog, 23 March 2016.

 Reviews and Review Essays:

 “Beyond Origins: Rethinking Founding in a Time of Constitutional Democracy by Angélica Maria Bernal”, Political Theory, forthcoming 2018.

 “Living Ideology in Cuba: Socialism in Principle and Practice by Katherine A. Gordy”, Inter-American Journal of Philosophy, forthcoming 2018.

 "Reordering the World: Essays on Liberalism and Empire by Duncan Bell" Review of Politics (Forthcoming 2017).